Chapter 21: A Man's Yearly Path, the Analemma - and the number 137

-In conclusion, we may conceptually envision the Analemma as Earth's "speedometer" - since its mean rate of East-West oscillation reflects our planet's 1.6km/h orbital speed.
-In addition to this important realization, we may stipulate what follows:
+In conclusion, we may conceptually characterize the Analemma as Earth's "speedometer" - since its mean rate of East-West oscillation reflects our planet's 1.6km/h orbital speed.
+We may thus stipulate what follows:

-1 All astronomical observations must necessarily take into account the annual trochoidal motion of our earthly reference frame.
+1 All astronomical observations must necessarily take into account the trochoidal rotation of our earthly reference frame.

 2 This trochoidal motion is the root cause (along with other minor factors) for our need of the Equation of Time.